StrongResearch/isc-demos/README.md

 ```

 The `fashion_mnist` subdirectory contains the following files of interest.
+1. `requirements.txt` includes some dependencies necessary for this specific demo.
+Install these by running `pip install -r
+    requirements.txt`.
-1. `prep_data.py` includes commands for downloading the required dataset (Fashion MNIST).
-By running
+2. `prep_data.py` includes commands for downloading the required dataset (Fashion MNIST).
+Run this with `python -m prep_data`
-    `python -m prep_data` we download the dataset to the `fashion_mnist` directory, from which it is available to the
+    to download the dataset to the `fashion_mnist` directory, from which it is available to the Rapid Cycling cluster.
+This will
-    Rapid Cycling cluster, which will mean that this data is ready to go when the experiment is launched and no cycling
+    mean that this data is ready to go when the experiment is launched and no cycling time is wasted waiting for the data to
-    time is wasted waiting for the data to download.
-Preparing your data ahead of time is an essential requirement for
+    download.
+Preparing your data ahead of time is an essential requirement for running experiments on the ISC and we will cover
-    running experiments on the ISC and we will cover [**how to transfer your private dataset to our cloud storage**](#data-transfer) for
-    training in a later section.
+    [**how to transfer your private dataset to our cloud storage**](#data-transfer) for training in a later section.
 3. `model.py` includes a description of the neural network model that we will train.
 4. `train.py` describes configuration for distributed training, initialisation, and distributed training loops.
 Take a
     few minutes to read and understand the contents of this file, there are lots of notes to explain what's happening.